The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Traditional Multi-Agent Fairness Measures

 \section{Traditional Multi-Agent Fairness Measures}

 Multi-agent fairness research distinguishes between \emph{outcome fairness} (cumulative payoff distribution) and \emph{procedural fairness}~\citep{suzumura2011} (temporal distribution of rewards).
 Common outcome measures include the Gini coefficient~\citep{gini1912}, Theil index~\citep{theil1967}, and Coefficient of Variation~\citep{allison1978}, while recent multi-agent work often uses payoff-based fairness or equality variants~\citep{jiang2019,perolat2017}.
 In the fair division literature, allocation mechanisms are evaluated by properties such as envy-freeness, proportionality, and strategyproofness~\citep{suksompong2023,camacho2023,darmann2016}, yet these criteria remain distributional and do not account for the temporal sequence of allocations.
 Even sequential allocation models that explicitly incorporate agent ordering, as in river sharing problems~\citep{ansink2012}, focus on the distributional fairness of final shares rather than on the dynamic temporal pattern of access.
 Similarly, axiomatic approaches to cooperative surplus sharing emphasize distributional fairness and consistency~\citep{calleja2020}, but do not address the temporal ordering of payoffs.
 This limitation has been independently recognized in the temporal fair division literature: \citet{cookson2025} show that per-round cumulative criteria are insufficient without explicit temporal guarantees, and \citet{elkind2025} prove that Temporal Envy-Freeness up to one item (TEF1) is incompatible with Pareto optimality in general, confirming that standard efficiency and fairness criteria jointly fail to characterize temporal coordination structure even from a mechanism design perspective.
-Consequently, these metrics fail to capture \emph{when} agents receive rewards, critical for turn-taking tasks where an agent monopolizing early episodes violates fairness even if cumulative payoffs equalize.
-These shortcomings appear in both the two-agent BoE and the proposed multi-agent (MBoE) setting; see Supplementary Section~S3 for extended discussion.
-This limitation motivates the alternation-sensitive measures developed in Section~\ref{sec:alt}.
+None of these criteria captures \emph{when} agents receive rewards; see Supplementary Section~S3 for extended discussion.
+Axiomatic treatments of temporal fairness exist in adjacent domains, such as scalar fairness measures for realized service order in queueing systems~\citep{avi-itzhak2008} and characterizations of which tournament formats guarantee equal winning chances in round-robin-based league competitions~\citep{arlegi2023}, but neither targets a scalar measure of alternation quality for a repeated single-resource contest, the gap the ALT family addresses.